-A comparison of the vertical profile of aerosols from lidar and UAV measurements was conducted using the following steps.
-First, we used the temperature and pressure measured by the UAV instead of an atmospheric model to calculate molecular backscatter coefficients, and these molecular backscatter profiles were used for lidar retrievals.
-Second, the backscatter coefficients at all observation angles were calculated using the Klett-Fernald method with reference values obtained from vertical profiles of the backscatter coefficients.
-Finally, Mie theory was used to calculate the aerosol backscatter coefficients based on size distributions measured by the UAV-borne OPC and the complex refractive index from a nearby Sun photometer.
-As there is no dryer before OPC-N3 sampling and no temperature difference between sampling tube and ambient environment, the effect of relative humidity on aerosol sampling was not considered.
-Figure 5 shows the backscatter coefficients retrieved from lidar measurements and from Mie calculations based on size distributions measured by the OPC on the UAV.
-In this experiment, the lidar performed zenith scans using elevation angles from 90 to 5° with steps of 5° during the UAV flights.
-Consequently, we retrieve the backscatter coefficients for each observation angle, and the average of these backscatter coefficients is shown as a thick red line to compare them with the UAV measurements.
-The average time is around 11 min for the lidar measurement from 08:14-08:25 UTC on 9 July 2018.
-This figure shows that the vertical distribution of the aerosol particles in the well-mixed boundary layer is reflected well in both lidar and OPC measurements.
-Furthermore, the backscatter coefficients from UAV retrievals (dashed green line in Fig. 5) show the same aerosol mixing height and the same order of backscatter coefficients as the lidar retrievals.
-The smaller backscatter coefficients calculated based on airborne OPC measurements may be related to an undercounting of the smaller particles, as we have seen for ground-based OPC measurements by the Fidas200 instrument.
-The size distributions were corrected by the counting efficiency curve introduced in Sect.
-3.1.
-The backscatter coefficients from the corrected size distributions (dashed black line in Fig. 6) were consistent with the lidarderived backscatter coefficients.
-Although Fidas200 is a different OPC sensor than OPC-N3, the same undercounting phenomenon was observed for both sensors.
-Please note that the particle size is averaged over 300 m, and the horizontal dashed lines represent these average altitude ranges.
+First, we used the temperature and pressure measured by UAV instead of an atmospheric model to calculate molecular backscattering coefficients, and these molecular backscattering profiles were used for LIDAR retrievals.
+Second, the backscattering coefficients at all observation angles were calculated using the Klett-Fernald method with reference values obtained from vertical profiles of the backscatter backscattering coefficients.
+Finally, Mie theory was used to calculate the aerosol backscatter backscattering coefficients based on size distributions measured by the UAV-borne OPC and the complex refractive index from a nearby sun photometer.
+As there are no dryer before OPC-N3 sampling and no temperature difference between sampling tube and ambient environment, the effect of relative humidity on aerosol sampling was not considered.
+Figure 5 shows the backscatter backscattering coefficients retrieved from LIDAR measurements

+- and from Mie calculations based on size distributions measured by the OPC on the UAV.
+In this experiment, the LIDAR performed zenith scans using elevation angles from 90° to 5° with steps of 5° during the UAV flights.
+Consequently, we retrieve the backscatter backscattering coefficients for each observation angle and the average of these backscatter backscattering coefficients is shown as thick red line to compare with the UAV measurements.
+The average time is around 11 minutes for lidar measurement from 08:14 08: 25 on July 09, 2018.
+This figure shows that the vertical distribution of the aerosol parti- - 315 cles in the well-mixed boundary layer is reflected well in both LIDAR and OPC measurements.
+Furthermore, the backscatter backscattering coefficients from UAV retrievals (green dashed line in figure 5) show the same aerosol mixing height and the same order of backscatter backscattering coefficients as LIDAR retrievals.
+The smaller backscatter backscattering coefficients calculated based on airborne OPC measurements may be related to an undercounting of the smaller particles as we have seen for ground based OPC measurements by the Fidas 200 instrument.
+The size distributions were corrected (black dashed line in - 320 figure 6) by the counting efficiency curve introduced in section 3.1.
+The backscatter backscattering coefficients from corrected size distributions (black dashed line in figure 6) were consistent with the lidar-derived backscatter backscattering coefficients.
+Although Fidas200 is a different OPC sensor as OPC-N3, the same undercounting phenomenon was observed for both sensors.
+Please note that the particle size is averaged over 300 m and the horizontal dashed lines represent these average altitude ranges.
 These vertical size distributions show that larger particles were detected only below 300 m above ground level.

-In total, 12 UAV flights were conducted on 9 and 12 July, as shown in Table 1 to compare with lidar retrievals.
-Figure 6 shows the correlation of backscatter coefficients retrieved from lidar measurement and from the Mie calculation based on aerosol size distributions measured by OPC-N3 on the UAV.
-The data from the lidar and UAV were averaged into 60 m vertical bins to reduce the noise of the OPC-N3 measurement.
-The colors of the scatter points indicated different UAV flights.
-This figure shows that the backscatter coefficients retrieved from lidar correlated on average with the backscatter coefficients calculated from the OPC with a slope of 0.789 ± 0.096 and a Pearson correlation coefficient of 0.234.
-This figure also shows that 75 % of the data points are within the grey shaded area, which indicates that these data are within a factor of 3.
-However, in contrast to the ground-level OPC measurements, a dedicated correction of the low-cost OPC data for potential sampling artifacts or un-
+12 UAV flights were conducted on July 9th and July 12th as shown in Table 1 to compare with LIDAR retrievals.
+Figure 6 shows the correlation of backscatter backscattering coefficients retrieved from LIDAR measurement and from Mie calculation based on aerosol size distributions measured by OPC-N3 on the UAV.
+The data from LIDAR and UAV was averaged into 60 m vertical bins to reduce the noise of the OPC-N3 measurement.
+The colours of the scatter points indicated different UAV